 For further inquiries please contact Mathias Henriksen, firstname.lastname@example.org

-Disrupt&Innovate is a discussion platform for the civil society sector that takes its starting point in the book The Hedgehog and the Beetle – Disruption & Innovation in the Civil Society Sector, written by the Centre’s Executive Director Burkhard Gnärig.
+Disrupt&Innovate is a discussion platform for the civil society sector that takes its starting point in the book The Hedgehog and the Beetle – Disruption & Innovation in the Civil Society Sector, written by the Centre’s former Executive Director Burkhard Gnärig.

 The project fosters a culture for learning, promotes good practices, and builds a community for change committed to driving the sector’s transformation.
 The discussion platform: